Picture the scene:

 THE GOLDEN BEE (Shoreditch)

-With an extensive drink list and Monday night film club (with tickets coming with unlimited popcorn and a blanket), it more than makes up for the fact that Old Street’s The Golden Bee doesn’t have a kitchen.
+With an extensive drink list and happy hour running three nights a week, it more than makes up for the fact that Old Street’s The Golden Bee doesn’t have a kitchen.
 They cool Tokyo-y lighting and club classics on the speakers really take the edge off, too.

 Singer Street, EC1V 9DD